CONVEX

 Why It Matters for Traders

-For credit investors — whether trading high yield bonds, leveraged loans, collateralized loan obligations, or sovereign CDS — LGD is just as important as default probability in assessing fair value.
+For credit investors, whether trading high yield bonds, leveraged loans, collateralized loan obligations (CLOs), or sovereign CDS, LGD is just as important as default probability in assessing fair value.
 The expected loss formula (EL = PD × LGD × EAD) underpins spread levels across the entire credit universe.
-A bond trading at a 500 basis point spread might look cheap on a PD basis alone but fairly priced or even expensive once realistic LGD assumptions are incorporated.
+A bond trading at a 500 basis point spread might appear cheap on a PD basis alone but fairly priced or even expensive once realistic LGD assumptions are incorporated.

-During credit cycle downturns, LGD tends to spike cyclically because distressed asset sales occur at depressed prices, collateral values fall, and the volume of simultaneous defaults overwhelms the legal system's restructuring capacity.
-This means that credit spreads during recessions need to compensate not just for higher default frequencies but for lower recovery rates — a dynamic often underappreciated by equity-to-credit crossover investors.
+During credit cycle downturns, LGD tends to spike cyclically because distressed asset sales occur at depressed prices, collateral values fall, and the sheer volume of simultaneous defaults overwhelms the legal system's restructuring capacity.
+This wrong-way risk dynamic, where default frequency and severity rise together, means credit spreads during recessions must compensate for both higher default rates and lower recoveries simultaneously.
+Equity-to-credit crossover investors frequently underappreciate this compounding effect, focusing on PD while treating recovery as constant at historical averages.

 How to Read and Interpret It

-LGD benchmarks by asset class (approximate historical US averages):
+LGD benchmarks by asset class (approximate historical US averages based on Moody's and S&P long-run studies):

 • Senior secured bank loans: 20–30% LGD (70–80% recovery)